micheledusi/Deckz/docs/manual-deckz.typ

 Found a bug, have an idea, or want to contribute?
 Feel free to open an *issue* or *pull request* on the _GitHub_ repository (#github("micheledusi/Deckz")).

-Made something cool with Deckz?
+Made something cool with DECKZ?
 Let me know — I'd love to feature your work!